andy-twosticks/nebulous_stomp/md/nebulous_3.md

 * NebRequest to be removed.

 * NebulousStomp to have new redis_get, redis_set methods as above.

+* To facilitate testing of Listener, StompHandlerNull needs to support multiple fake messages;
+  StompHandlerNull.listen should return each and then stop.

 * All of the above needs test coverage, of course. through_test needs changing to reflect the new API.